 Like our Summer Fruit Galette Recipe this idea can use practically any combination of berries or chopped summer fruits, like peaches and plums while they are in season too.

-It’s one of those fridge cleaner desserts that I put together with odds and ends of summer fruits that always seem to stray behind during the warmer months.
+It’s one of those fridge cleaner desserts that I put together all the time.
+I always use odds and ends of summer fruits that always seem to stray behind during the warmer months.

 It’s a terrific recipe to make sure they all get put to delicious use.